Strings Programme

 Application fees are waived for students currently enrolled at NAFA and at NAFA School of Young Talents.
 To request a waiver, please contact us.

-If you are unable to afford the application fee due to financial circumstances, you are encouraged to contact us to discuss alternative arrangements.
+If you are unable to afford the application fee due to financial circumstances, you are encouraged to apply for fee waivers through Acceptd.

 -